Frequently Asked Questions

 • At this time, I do not require a deposit to book appointments.
 I ask that you provide payment in full at the first testing appointment unless otherwise discussed with me.

-If you need to cancel or reschedule your appointments, I respectfully request that you provide me with a minimum of 10 days’ notice if at all possible so that I might make the available appointments open to others on my waitlist.
+If you need to cancel or reschedule your appointments, I respectfully request that you provide me with a minimum of 7 business days’ notice if at all possible so that I might make the available appointments open to others.

 I start working on your evaluation 2+ weeks prior to your intake appointment (e.g., sending out teacher forms, reviewing records, and creating documentation).
 I ask that you consider the time-intensity of the service I am providing prior to making a last-minute cancellation, if at all possible.
 I understand that some circumstances make it difficult to do so!